I feel my rights concerning free movement of capital under EU law have not been respected. What can I do?

 - 1 May 2016

-After the dates above, these countries will have to comply with EU law on such purchases.
+After the dates above, these countries will have to comply with EU law on such purchases – see “Case law related to the acquisition of real estate”.

-NO – this is not banned outright, but is highly restricted.
-Public authorities are only allowed to enjoy special rights in privatised companies ("golden shares") under very specific conditions.
+Public authorities can retain special rights in privatised companies only under very specific conditions.